isc-projects/bind9/doc/dnssec-guide/advanced-discussions.rst

 7) to RSASHA256 (algorithm 8).
 The algorithm rollover steps must be followed with care to avoid breaking DNSSEC validation.

-If you are managing DNSSEC by using the ``dnssec-policy`` configuration, :iscman:`named` handles the rollover for you.
+If you are managing DNSSEC by using the :any:`dnssec-policy` configuration, :iscman:`named` handles the rollover for you.
 Simply change the algorithm for the relevant keys, and :iscman:`named` uses the new algorithm when the key is next rolled.
 It performs a smooth transition to the new